briangormanly/ml/README.md

   your letter is, or update the path to it if you move it.

 ## Usage
+* If you know about GitHub :octocat: just clone or download the repo and enjoy.
+If you have no idea of what you are doing, try just [downloading this repository as a .zip file](https://github.com/pablorp80/ml/archive/master.zip), uncompress it and use the files inside as necessary.
 * Edit the file MaristLetterDefs.tex and fill in your personal faculty information, follow the comments in the file.
 * Edit the file Letter.tex which will contain the recipient information and